jandahl/T-Panel_Lite/README.md

 ## Describe

-T-Panel_ Lite is a streamlined version of T-Panel
+T-Panel_ Lite is a streamlined version of T-Panel,Special attention should be paid to the fact that the screen included with the T-Panel_Lite version is a non-touch version screen.

 ## Preview